 James Laughlin Award Guidelines

-- Although an eligible book may already have been published, it must be submitted in manuscript form (or page proofs) so that the jury can compare entries without considering the books' appearance.
-Bound books or galleys will not be accepted.
+• Entries must be submitted in manuscript form (or page proofs) so that the jury can compare them without considering the books’ design.
+Books and bound galleys will not be accepted.

-- Publishers must send four copies of each manuscript.
-The author’s name should not be included in running heads or appear on any page, so that the manuscript can be read "blind."
-Suggested length is between forty and seventy-five pages.
+• Publishers must send four copies of each manuscript.
+The author’s name should not be included in running heads or appear on any page, so that the manuscript can be read blind.
+Acknowledgements may be included.

-- The decisions of the Academy of American Poets as to eligibility are final.
+• The decisions of the Academy of American Poets regarding eligibility are final.
 Manuscripts will not be returned.

 Send four copies of each manuscript (no bound books or galleys, please) to: